🔍 공개 퀴즈 검색

 3. Singular subjects take singular verbs; plural subjects take plural verbs ✓

-4. Only plural subjects matter, not singular
+4. Only plural subjects matter

 Which is correct: 'The list of names ___ long.'?

-1. been or past participle
+1. been

-2. is or singular present ✓
+2. is ✓

-3. are or plural present
+3. are

-4. were or plural past
+4. were

 What do you add to most verbs for third-person singular (he/she/it)?

-1. -ed or past tense ending
+1. -ed for past tense

 2. -s or -es ✓

-3. -ing or present participle
+3. -ing for present participle

 Which is correct: 'Each of the students ___ a textbook.'?